Stanton homers, Paxton wins 10th straight as Yanks top Jays

 PROCEED WITH CAUTION

 The Yankees will still be careful with Torres despite the encouraging diagnosis.
 The star second baseman slipped and fell awkwardly fielding a ground ball Friday night.
-Torres was not in the lineup Saturday, although Boone said Torres he feeling good.
+Torres was not in the lineup Saturday and won’t play Sunday either, but he said he feels good and just wants to “be smart.”

-The 22-year-old leads the team with 38 homers and is hitting .284 with 90 RBIs and an .889 OPS.
+The 22-year-old leads the team with 38 homers and is hitting .284 with 90 RBIs and an .889 OPS, and he’s among the few New York players to avoid the injured list this year.
 The Yankees have six games remaining before their postseason opener Oct.
 4.

 TRAINER’S ROOM